google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 The Upenya approach

-This reflects what research supports: niacinamide can help with inflammatory acne and barrier function when used in well-tolerated formulations (Shalita et al., 1995; Tanno et al., 2000).
+This reflects what research supports: niacinamide can help support barrier function and improve the appearance of inflammatory blemishes when used in well-tolerated formulations (Shalita et al., 1995; Tanno et al., 2000).

 Key takeaway for parents